neilhewitt/NanoMessenger/README.md

 #### Building from source

 Once built, either add a dependency on the project in Visual Studio, or drop the output files into a folder and reference the DLL directly.
-At present it's not possible to compile NanoMessenger into a single DLL.

 #### If using a local NuGet package